Cody Zeller: Freshman season

 In Zeller's first year as a Hoosier during the 2011–12 season he led the team with 15.6 points and 6.6 rebounds per game while shooting 62.3 percent (200-of-321) from the field and 75.5 percent (163-of-216) from the free-throw line.
 He ranked fourth in the country in field goal percentage, led the Big Ten Conference and posted the second-highest percentage in school history.
 His offensive rating of 126.8 ranked him 14th nationwide.
 Zeller was the Big Ten's Freshman of the Year, as voted on by the coaches, after earning Big Ten Freshman of the Week seven times.
 He was also Second Team All-Big Ten and a First Team Freshman All-American.
 He was a finalist for the Wayman Tisdale Award (USBWA National Freshman of the Year) and was a candidate for the John Wooden Award and Oscar Robertson Trophy.

-With the addition of Zeller to the team, the Hoosiers' record in 2011–12 improved by fifteen games over the prior season, making it the largest single turnaround in the NCAA that year.
-The Hoosiers earned a number four seed in the 2012 NCAA Tournament and defeated New Mexico State in the second round.
-After defeating VCU in the third round, the Hoosiers lost in the Sweet Sixteen to Kentucky, the eventual national champions.

 Sophomore season

 Although projected to be a top ten pick in the 2012 NBA draft, Zeller decided to return for his sophomore season at Indiana, along with teammate Christian Watford.
-In a statement issued by the Indiana Athletic Department, he said, "I grew up hoping that one day I would get the opportunity to play in the NBA, but at this point, I'm not ready for my college experience to be over...My college experience at IU this year has exceeded my expectations, on and off the court.
-I look forward to playing at Assembly Hall next year in front of the greatest fans in the country."
+In a statement issued by the Indiana Athletic Department, he said, "I grew up hoping that one day I would get the opportunity to play in the NBA, but at this point, I'm not ready for my college experience to be over...My college experience at IU this year has exceeded my expectations, on and off the court."

 Due in part to Zeller's leadership, the Indiana Hoosiers finished the 2012–13 season as the outright Big Ten champions.
 He finished the regular season as the conference's third-highest scorer (16.8 points) and second highest rebounder (8.2), along with second in the league in shooting at 57% while only trailing teammate Victor Oladipo in the Big Ten.

 Zeller accumulated numerous post-season awards.
 He was named a 2013 All-American by the USBWA (2nd Team) and Sporting News (3rd Team).
 He was also named First Team All-Big Ten by both the coaches and media, as well as a First Team Academic All-American.

 At the end of his sophomore season, Zeller decided to enter the 2013 NBA draft, along with teammate Victor Oladipo.